 10 meta data-variables (e.g. subject of origin, cell type)

 I implement a substantial quality control (QC) process to filter observations that are inadequately representative of living, single-cell, samples from an agglomerated Lupus Nephritis case/control population.
 Inadequate (poor/low quality) observations are filtered out if they are either: not a single-cell (i.e. multiple, partial, or missing cells), or cellular material that is insufficiently alive.
 Details related to the QC filtering process are contained in .
 After quality control filters are imposed, 1110 observations originating from 15 subjects remain for analysis.
+Details are available in the Appendix.

 I focus on two pairs of RNA sequencing variables for model comparisons.
 I use the two outcome variables: MALAT1 and FBLN1 motivated by previously established associations with human disease conditions [6] [7].
 I calculate pairwise correlations for each of the chosen outcome variables, and I choose the Cluster of Differentiation marker (see for description) with the highest correlation to pair as a predictor to each of the outcome variables.
 I perform a log-transformation on the predictor and response of both variable pairings motivated by each variable’s right-skewed distribution.